hendrikmelse/smart_home/controllers/led_strip_client/README.md

 strip.idle()
 ```

-As an alternative to using the strip with a contect manager, you use begin/close.
+As an alternative to using the strip with a contect manager, you can use begin/close.
 This is useful when using the interactive interpreter or a jypyter notebook.

 ```python